Epilepsy

 Surgery to remove part of your brain may be an option if:

-• ASMs are not controlling your seizures
+• AEDs are not controlling your seizures

 • tests show that your seizures are caused by a problem in a small part of your brain that can be removed without causing serious effects